-- 1. Log in to the JSS with a web browser.

-- 2. In the top-right corner of the page, click Settings 🗱 .

-- 3. Click System Settings.

-- 4. Click Apache Tomcat Settings  . - 5.
+- 1. Log in to the JSS with a web browser. - 2.
+In the top-right corner of the page, click Settings . - 3.
+Click System Settings.On a smartphone, this option is in the pop-up menu. - 4.
+Click Apache Tomcat Settings 🕌 . - 5.
 Click Edit. - 6.
 Select Update the settings for Tomcat's thread pool and click Next. - 7.
 Follow the onscreen instructions to configure the Thread Pool settings. - Restart Tomcat for the changes to take effect.
 For instructions on how to restart Tomcat, see the following Knowledge Base article: Starting and Stopping Tomcat